davidrmiller/biosim4/rearchitect.md

 [] How much has the presentation of the simulation affected the design of the domain?
 [] The Grid is the environment of the experiment, as such it's part of the domain, since the experiment takes place in an environment of Individuals with their neighbors
 *

+# Additions

+[] Multiple Gene containers exist - why?

+    * Genome std::vector<Gene> genome;
+        - the full Genome (produced randomly or from sexual reproduction)

+    * ConnectionList std::list<Gene> list;
+        - the Genes from a Genome with useless Genes removed

+    * NeuralNet std::vector<Gene> connections;
+        - from a ConnectionList's set of Genes, reordered by sinkType

+[] Idea: Genome has the set of Genomes and the NodeMap
+    * remove the need for Connection List
+    * Genome creates the NeuralNet based on its Genes

+# Environment class: the bounded context of the world
+    * An instance of the Domain
+    * Entry point to access an Environment's objects
+    * Has a Grid + layers
+    * Has a population (Peeps instance)
+    * Peeps has Indivs
+    * Indivs have a Genome & a NNet
+    * Can be reset? or just create a new instance from (part of) the Genome of another Environment?
+    * Can be presented

+# Experiment class: runs the steps

+    * Abstract interface defines the steps:
+        * It is given an Environment to experiment with?
+            * How is the environment re-spawned?
+        * Experiment(Env env (smart ptr))
+        * startExperiment(generations, stepsInGeneration)
+        * startGeneration
+        * updateStepOfGeneration
+        * endGeneration
+        * endExperiment

+    * Support extensions of each Experiment step?